pudsec/public_hacktivity/README.md

 A list of public programs which provide information on vulnerabilties found by researchers.

+The below listed programs all offer Hall of Fame entries, but as per the rewards column, some will provide additional swag, in-game currency, bounties etc.

 # Programs

 | Program | Website | Detailed | Rewards |